Is shareholder information made publicly available?

 How to protect your privacy as a company shareholder

-Before forming a limited company or taking on certain roles in an existing company, it’s important to understand what personal information you are required to provide and make available to the public.
+Before forming a limited company or taking on certain roles in an existing company, it’s important to understand what personal information you must provide and make available to the public.

 Whilst you cannot hide your identity from Companies House, there are steps that you can take to protect your privacy on the public register.
 The options available depend on your particular circumstances.